Policy brief: Multiple Scales, Multiple Approaches – Towards Meaningful Engagement In Europe

 What are the impacts of artificial electromagnetic radiation on wildlife (invertebrates, vertebrates and plants)?

-Some of the EKLIPSE Expert Steering Group members have also published an article, which can be found here.
+Article: Some of the EKLIPSE Expert Steering Group members have published an open access article in Science of the Total Environment, summarising the process and results of the request from Buglife on understanding the impacts of EMR on wildlife, which can be found here.

 Vanbergen, A.J., Potts, S.G., Vian, A.E., Malkemper, P., Young, J.C., Tscheulin, T. 2019.
 Risk to pollinators from anthropogenic electro-magnetic radiation (EMR): evidence and knowledge gaps.
 Science of the Total Environment.

 Mainstreaming biodiversity conservation into development cooperation—highlights from an ALTER-NET-EKLIPSE workshop